usdot-jpo-ode/wzdx/spec-content/objects/WorkZoneFeed.md

 # WorkZoneFeed Object (GeoJSON FeatureCollection)
 The `WorkZoneFeed` object is the root (highest level) object of a WZDx Work Zone Feed.
 There is one WorkZoneFeed object per WZDx GeoJSON document.
 The `WorkZoneFeed` is an instance of a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3) object.

-The `WorkZoneFeed` contains high-level information about events ocurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
+The `WorkZoneFeed` contains high-level information about events occurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
 The Work Zone Feed is the original work zone data exchange feed and was previously named `WZDxFeed`.

 ## Properties
 Name | Type | Description | Conformance | Notes